Important cooking tips for roasting a chicken sourced from a pastured poultry farm to ensure a moist, juicy, and tasty result every time.

 If you roast pastured chicken the same way you’ve always done it, you could very well end up with tough overly dry meat that won’t seem worth the extra cost and inconvenience to procure it!

-The reason why lower quality chicken seem to cook “well” no matter what you do to it is due to conventional poultry processing tricks.
+The reason why lower quality chicken seems to cook “well” no matter what you do to it is due to conventional poultry processing tricks.

 Mmmm.
 Take off 30% from the cost of an uninjected pastured chicken and it doesn’t seem so expensive anymore, does it?